zicht/z/res/doc/FAQ.md

 components and a shell, and they are all at both our disposal.
 Furthermore, if you ever used bash, you can use Z, you don't need knowledge of much of the Z syntax or architecture to get started real quick.

+# Why not Capistrano, Capifony, Vagrant, Puppet, etc? #
+See above.

 # Why is it called Z? #
 We use Z for build, release and integration management at the company where it was originally developed:
 [Zicht online](http://zicht.nl).
 Z was developed by [Gerard van Helden](http://melp.nl), lead developer at Zicht online.